bognar-dev/bognar.dev/README.md

 ---
 ## Functionality Level
-Because the API is not consumable publicly the error handling is being handled internally and a userfriendly errorhandling is done on the frontend.
+Because the API is not consumable publicly the error handling is being handled internally and a user-friendly error handling is done on the frontend.
-In a realife scenario I would ditch the impletation of a seperate database, in favor of a full-stack solution that Next.js offers.
+In a real life scenario I would ditch splitting database, in favor of a full-stack solution that Next.js offers.

-The database uses sqlx for typesafe SQL query to the database.
+The database uses sqlx for type-safe SQL query to the database.

 ---
 ## Issues

-Using filestorage and database from Supabase requires connecting to the DB and the Storage seperatly, because I wanted to use SQL strings for the Database.
+Using file storage and database from Supabase requires connecting to the DB and the Storage separately, because I wanted to use SQL strings for the Database.

 Before using the backend a user needs to be created in the Supabase Dashboard